a11ywatch/node-iframe/README.md

 [![A11yWatch](https://circleci.com/gh/A11yWatch/node-iframe.svg?style=svg)](https://circleci.com/gh/A11yWatch/node-iframe)

-create iframes to bypass security issues on your server with node.js
+create iframes to bypass security issues on your server with node.js can also be used on the client

 ## Installation